MEMORANDUM OPINION

 Defendants contend in their Motion to Dismiss that the descriptive modifier “NEW & IMPROVING” found in their Annual Report is a forward-looking statement.
 (Mem. in Supp. at 11-12.)
 Defendants argue that the statement is “cautionary in nature” and “serve[s] to qualify the balance of the Annual Report,” thereby rendering the alleged misrepresentation not actionable.
 Id. at 12.

-Without reaching the issue of whether the statement was sufficiently "cautionary," it is unclear whether the statement is actually "forward-looking," and therefore deserving of the deference normally given to such statements.
-Defendants rely on Hillson Partners L.P. v.
-Adage, Inc., where the Fourth Circuit held that a company's statement that it "should significantly improve" merely expressed a "hope" that the company would improve in the future.
-42 F.3d 204, 212 (4th Cir.
-1994).
+Without reaching the issue of whether the statement was sufficiently “cautionary,” it is unclear whether the statement is actually “forward-looking,” and therefore deserving of the deference normally given to such statements.
+Defendants rely on

 The statement made at issue is distinguishable as a matter of fact and grammar.
-While "should [] improve" expresses "what is probable or expected" (Webster's Third New International Dictionary 2104 (1971)), "NEW & IMPROVING" indicates present action.
-"NEW & IMPROVING" indicates that "new" action was taken contemporaneous with the statement to ameliorate the company's financial woes.
-Consequently, the statement may not be construed as a "projection," a "plan [] for future operations," or a statement of "future economic performance."
-15 U.S.C. § 78u-5(i)(1).
+While “should [ ] improve” expresses “what is probable or expected” (Webster’s Third New International Dictionary 2104 (1971)), “NEW & IMPROVING” indicates present action.
+“NEW & IMPROVING” indicates that “new” action was taken contemporaneous with the statement to ameliorate the company’s financial woes.
+Consequently, the statement may not be construed as a “projection,” a “plan [] for future operations,” or a statement of “future economic performance.”
+15 U.S.C. § 78u-5(i)(l).

-soft, puffing statements . . . generally lack materiality . . . .
-No reasonable investor would rely on these statements, and they are certainly not specific enough to perpetrate a fraud on the market.
+soft, puffing statements ... generally lack materiality_No reasonable investor would rely on these statements, and they are certainly not specific enough to perpetrate a fraud on the market.
 Moreover, we noted that predictions of future growth not worded as guarantees are generally not actionable under the federal securities laws.
-We distinguished expressions of belief or opinion concerning current facts, that may be material from opinions as to uncertain future events . . . .
+We distinguished expressions of belief or opinion concerning current facts, that may be material from opinions as to uncertain future events ....

 Rather, the appropriate inquiry is whether there is a substantial likelihood that a reasonable investor would consider language such as “NEW & IMPROVING” important when determining whether to buy/sell security.
 Defendants argue that a reasonable investor would not consider such language important since the statement was (1) neutralized by “more specific information” and (2) cautionary in nature, it did not meet the materiality threshold.
 (Mem. in Supp. at 13.)
 Defendants contend that the language amounted to mere puffery, and a reasonable investor would recognize it as such.